StefanResearch/StefanResearch.github.io/_pages/about.md

 You can find more information including my publications in my [**CV**]({{site.baseurl}}/files/CV_stefan.pdf).

-**I am currently hiring for a Ph.D. student in social network analysis,
-	algorithms and fair machine learning: [See the call.](/hiring/)**

 Research Group
 ======
 I am most happy to be working with the following bright students: